 Online entertainment has reached a new high all over the globe thanks to the presence of streaming portals like Netflix.
-All it needs is a few clicks and taps to watch your favorite movie or TV series.
+All it needs is a few clicks and taps to watch your favourite movie or TV series.
 Adding to that, Netflix is available over all the major platforms like Windows, Android, iOS, etc. With user-friendly features, Netflix always guarantees non-stop entertainment for the viewers.
 However, sometimes viewers face this Netflix freezing issue on their devices.
-Out-of-nowhere, Netflix just stays still until you restart the app or close it.
+Out of nowhere, Netflix just stays still until you restart the app or close it.
 Sometimes they have to reboot their devices as well.

 In this guide, I will explain how to fix the problem when Netflix is freezing on your Windows PC.
-Yes, this guide is specifically for the Windows OS users.
-It is definitely frustrating when you are all set to binge-watch your favorite TV series but technical snag keeps bothering you.
+Yes, this guide is specifically for Windows OS users.
+It is definitely frustrating when you are all set to binge-watch your favourite TV series but a technical snag keeps bothering you.
 If you happen to face this issue, then make sure not to miss this guide.

 Why Netflix Freezing Issue Happens

 Some of the primary reasons why the problem happens.